Black hole mass function shift in proto-stellar-clusters driven by gas accretion: Physical model

 \subsection{Gas accretion}

-In the dense, hot, turbulent gaseous environment we consider, and given the BH motion at speeds comparable but not significantly larger than the speed of sound $c_s$, it is justified to consider an isotropic hot-type accretion, whose typical representative is Bondi-Hoyle accretion \citep{Merritt_book}.
-The spherically symmetric accretion rate, for a cross section $\pi R_\text{acc}^2$, is \citep{1985Sci...230.1269F}
+In the dense, hot, turbulent gaseous environment that we considered, and given the BH motion at speeds comparable to but not significantly larger than the speed of sound, $c_s$, it is justified to consider an isotropic hot-type accretion, whose typical representative is Bondi-Hoyle accretion \citep{Merritt_book}.
+The spherically symmetric accretion rate, for a cross section of $\pi R_\text{acc}^2$, is \citep{1985Sci...230.1269F}

 where the BH relative velocity is